Whiskers and Tails works hard to help low to no income companion animals at home

-Each year we work with over 300 low-income companion animal families in and around the Cass, Bates and in some areas of Henry and Jackson counties.
+Each year we work with over 520 low-income companion animal families in and around Cass, Bates, Vernon and in some areas of Jackson counties.
 Families are selected in early January every new year based upon income, basic needs and number of existing pets.
 Some folks are helped for longer periods of time depending on the level of need.

 We offer assistance with pet food, animal care supplies and items, animal medical care through weekly deliveries and connecting to participating vets and clinics.
 This includes spay/neuter, urgent and ongoing animal medical care, animal sponsoring, dog/cat houses, bedding, fencing, harnesses and leashes.
 We also provide preventative care, disease screening and much needed emergency medical care.